Request a Metal Injection Molding Quote

 What Is a Green Part in MIM?

-A green part is the molded part after injection molding and before debinding.
-It has the intended geometry, but it still contains binder and has not reached final density or final dimensions.
+A green part is the molded powder-binder body after injection molding and before debinding.
+It has the intended molded geometry, but it has limited strength, contains temporary binder, and remains oversized relative to the final sintered part.

 Key MIM Injection Molding Parameters That Affect Green Part Quality